vchabri/vchabri.github.io/_pages/cv.md

 Education
 ======
-* 2015 – 2018: Ph.D. candidate @ ONERA Palaiseau and Clermont Auvergne University
+* 2015 – 2018: Ph.D. degree obtained from ONERA and Clermont Auvergne University
-* 2014 – 2015: M.Sc. in Mechanics of Materials, Structures and Reliability @ Clermont Auvergne University
+* 2014 – 2015: M.Sc. degree in Mechanical Engineering and Uncertainty Quantification from Clermont Auvergne University
-* 2014 – 2015: Extra International Year (gap year)
-* 2011 – 2015: Engineering Degree from the French Institute for Advanced Mechanics (ex-IFMA, now SIGMA), Clermont-Ferrand, France.
+* 2011 – 2015: Engineering Degree obtained at the _French Institute for Advanced Mechanics_ (ex-IFMA, now SIGMA), in Clermont-Ferrand

 Work experience & internships
 ======